Support Services (including Social Worker)

 Kelly can be contacted Mondays and Tuesday by email here or phone 06 753 7830 ext.
 8641

 Jackie completes social assessments which assist the wider Hospice team to provide the best possible support to patients and their families/whanau.

-Involves advocacy, providing information and referrals to other agencies as required.
-Jackie can provide information and assistance with a variety of resources including Meal on Wheels, Medical alarms, Mobility Parking, Enduring Power of Attorneys, Wills, Rest Home placements, Work and Income entitlements including Funeral grants.
+This involves advocacy, as well as providing information and referrals to other agencies as required.
+Jackie can provide information and assistance with a variety of resources including Meals on Wheels, Medical alarms, Mobility Parking, Enduring Powers of Attorney, Wills, Rest Home placements, and Work and Income entitlements including Funeral grants.

 Contact Hospice Taranaki